 The Fujifilm X-E4 is decent for travel photography.
 Image quality is impressive, with good noise handling capability and sharpness when shooting at moderate ISO levels, which is good for nighttime photography.
 It's also very compact and lightweight, making it easy to slip in and out of a pocket or carrying pouch.
 Its wide shutter speed range should also let you capture quick moments or take complex long-exposure shots.
 If you're shooting in JPEG, you can choose between 18 different film simulation modes for a bit of added flair, though we don't currently test the camera with those filters active.
 Unfortunately, the camera's autofocus system can struggle to track both subjects' faces as well as moving objects.
 Also, its minimalistic design can make it uncomfortable to use for long shooting sessions, with no actual handgrip and few dedicated controls for adjusting exposure parameters on the fly.

-The Fujifilm X-E4 is good for landscape photography.
-It offers great image quality out of the box, though some may want a slightly wider dynamic range to preserve detail in high-contrast lighting conditions.
+The Fujifilm X-E4 is great for landscape photography.
+It offers excellent image quality out of the box, and it has an impressively wide dynamic range to preserve more detail in high-contrast lighting conditions.
 Its compact, sturdy-feeling body makes it easy to bring with you to any remote shooting location.
 Its touchscreen display is also bright enough to be easily seen even under direct sunlight.
 It isn't rated as being weather-sealed, though we don't currently test for that.
 In addition, its minimalistic design, with no dedicated handgrip, can make it uncomfortable to use for long shooting sessions, especially when using heavier lenses.

 The Fujifilm X-E4 isn't for action video.
 While it's compact, lightweight, and well-built, it isn't meant to be attached to a chest or helmet rig.
 It isn't rated as being weather-sealed, though we don't currently test for that.
 It also lacks in-body or digital image stabilization, so you may notice some level of camera shake in handheld videos depending on if the lens you use has an optical stabilization feature.
 Still, this camera does have a dedicated slow-motion shooting mode in FHD and can shoot 4k video without a crop, though it's limited to a maximum frame rate of 30 fps in that resolution.